oyekanmiayo/dsa-all-langs/linkedlist/doubly/README.md

             - Set the new node's **next** pointer to the following node
         ##### PS: It is not possible to get a condition to `addLast(e)` here because technically that position does not exist yet.
 To add element to back of the list, call `addLast(e)` directly.

+4. How does removing an item from the front (`removeFirst()`) of a DLL work?
+    - If current head is the only node in the DLL, then set head to null
+    - Else,
+        - Let's call current head's next node newHead (because it will be the new head node)
+        - Set current head's **next** pointer to null
+        - Set newHead's **previous** pointer to null
+        - Set newHead as head

+5. How does removing an item from the back (`removeLast()`) of a DLL work?
+    - Starting at head, traverse  the list until current tail node is reached
+    - If tail node is the only node in the DLL, then set tail to null & head to null (because head == tail here)
+    - Else,
+        - Let's call current tails's previous node newTail (because it will be the new tail node)
+        - Set current tail's **previous** pointer to null
+        - Set newTail's **next** pointer to null
+        - Set newTail as tail

+6. How does removing an item from a specific position (`removeAtPosition(n)`) in an SLL work?
+    - Starting at head node, traverse the DLL until position **n** is reached
+    - Follow the removal step for the condition that applies:
+        * If node to be removed is the head, call `removeFirst()` above
+        * If node to be removed is the tail, call `removeLast()` above
+        * If node is a middle node (i.e. is has both previous and next nodes), then
+            * Set the previous node's **next** pointer to the next node
+            * Set the next node's **previous** pointer to the previous node
+            #### PS: Following these steps ensures that nothing references the node to be removed, and that it will be garbage collected

 ## Time Complexity

 ## Other Definitions